elliot14A/books-crud/Readme.md

 A public route, in contrast, is accessible without authentication.
 It is open to anonymous access, and requests do not require access tokens.
 In your configuration, the `anonymous` authenticator is used for these routes, allowing any user to access them without authentication.

 In summary, the Ory Oathkeeper configuration distinguishes between routes that require authentication (protected) and routes that do not (public).
 For protected routes, it checks for valid access tokens and validates them through a separate service, while public routes remain open for anonymous access.
 This configuration helps ensure that your API is secure and accessible only to authorized users when needed.

+## Routes Available

+- POST `/api/auth/(register|login|logout)` to register/login/logout a user
+- GET `/api/sessions/whoami` returns the userId when valid cookies are passed(used by oathkeeper)
+- CRUD `/api/books/*` to perform crud operations on books entities

+**Note: To make a request to the server use the url `http://127.0.0.1:4455/.brewapps/books-crud/server/`**